SirDifferential/UnpackDarkSoulsForModding/README.md

-This work supports Python 3
+This fork supports Python 3

 # UnpackDarkSoulsForModding
 Unpacks Dark Souls 1 archive files for easier modding.
 This allows mods to be distributed as raw files, rather than as packed dvdbnd archives.